asqel/sulfur_lang/README.md

     import(File,As) : import the file File as As (if As == "" Objects from file will be in stored in memory) import(File) : import the file File as its name

-    bool(x) : return the boolean value of x ount(x) : return the ount value of x
+    sleep(x) : poses the execution for x miliseconds bool(x) : return the boolean value of x ount(x) : return the ount value of x
     list(x,...) : return a list composed of every argument passed if none the list is empty